knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - for lesiure prefer  progressive-music, movies(sci-fic,non-fic(true-story-inspire, biographical))
     - i do watch movies in many languages(english,hindi,kannada,tamil,malayalam,telgu,korean etc)
 - love to  travel(mountains, jungles, beaches, historical-monuments for architecture)
-- love to shop in decathlon for everything I need including office, bike, hiking wearables.
+- love to shop in decathlon for everything, including office, bike, hiking wearables.
 - i dont understand politics and dont like to be involved in office polictics as well  , though i am not too blind at voting
 - I am quite selective in my work, once picked I do commit till its completed.
 - I do like sharing knowledge, teaching, selective mentoring etc
-- i prefer challenging work where in can improvise on the solutions, mostly for novel-business-problems
+- I prefer challenging work, where in, I can improvise on the solutions, mostly for novel-business-problems
+    - I typically dont like to stick to any company for job-safety, for reptitive-work and solutioning
+    - It will be dishonesty to my beliefs, to take pure maintenance and support work
 - [My Work Style](#my-work-style) - this might also be interesting.

 - [Teaching Mentoring](#teaching-mentoring)